idvorkin/idvorkin.github.io/_d/anxiety.md

 Expectations is often achieving desired fixed position.

 1. First, broaden the desired end state - from Getting to Yes, convert your position into a desired outcome (What do you really need to solve).
-1. Second, focus on your circle of include - [Focus on your circle of influence not circle of concern](/7h-c1) (What will **I do** to improve the situation)
+1. Second, focus on your circle of influence - [Focus on your circle of influence not circle of concern](/7h-c1) (What will **I do** to improve the situation)

 - By changing your desired reality from "I need X to happen" to "I will influence to get closer to my desired outcome for X", you are focused on your true need, and converting to action.
-This reduces Anxiety as the desired reality is now equal to your expectations, and you can focus on influening
+This reduces Anxiety as the desired reality is now equal to your expectations, and you can focus on influencing

 Paradoxically, by focusing on your circle of influence, you increase your influence, making you more effective in achieving the desired outcome.